 malformed child was worthy of today’s tabloid coverage.
 Click here for more info about Mary Dyer's "Monster"

-1640 Elizabeth Hicks was born to John and Herodias near this date.
-Her existence is revealed only by John Hicks’
+1640: It is said that Elizabeth Hicks was born to John and Herodias near this date.
+Her existence is revealed only by John

-will, dated April 29, 1672.
-Hicks, then of Flushing, New York, named Josias Starr as his son-in-law (though at the time, the
+Hicks’ will, dated April 29, 1672, when Hicks, then of Flushing, New York, named Josias Starr as his son-in-law (though at

 Titles were given to people according to their status: Mr. and Mistress/Mrs. were reserved for the affluent.
 Goodman was the